Run, Rose, Run

-Run, Rose, Run is the forty-eighth solo studio album by American singer-songwriter Dolly Parton.
+Run, Rose, Run is the forty-eighth and penultimate studio album by American singer-songwriter Dolly Parton.
 It was released March 4, 2022, through Parton's own Butterfly Records.
-The album was produced by Parton with Richard Dennison and Tom Rutledge.
-It is a companion album to the novel of the same name, co-written by Parton and James Patterson.
+The album was produced by Parton with Richard Dennison and Tom Rutledge, and is a companion album to the suspense novel of the same name, co-written by Parton and James Patterson.

 The album was preceded by the release of the singles "Big Dreams and Faded Jeans" and "Blue Bonnet Breeze".
+Critical reviews were largely positive.

-On March 21, 2022, it was announced that Parton would star in and produce a film adaptation of the novel from Reese Witherspoon's Hello Sunshine.
+On March 21, 2022, it was announced Parton would star in and produce a film adaptation of the novel produced by Reese Witherspoon's company Hello Sunshine.
+However, the film's fate is unknown due to Parton's death in 2026.

 Background

-Parton prematurely announced that she was working on a novel with James Patterson in July 2020, during an interview with Eddie Stubbs on WSM.
-Following the broadcast, the interview was posted to WSM's SoundCloud page, but was deleted by mid-afternoon the next day.
-She first mentioned that she was working on a new bluegrass album in June 2021 during a press conference at Dollywood announcing their new Heartsong Lodge & Resort.
+Parton prematurely announced she was working on a novel with James Patterson in July 2020, during an interview with Eddie Stubbs on WSM.
+Following the broadcast, the interview was posted to WSM's SoundCloud page, but was deleted by mid-afternoon the next day as the news came earlier than planned.

+She first mentioned a new bluegrass album in June 2021 during a press conference at Dollywood announcing their new Heartsong Lodge & Resort.
 Parton teased the album again in July 2021 during an interview with Tim McGraw on his Apple Music radio show Beyond the Influence.
-She mentioned that she had recorded duets with Merle Haggard’s son (though she did not specify whether it was Marty, Noel, or Ben) and Joe Nichols (who she previously collaborated with on "If I Were a Carpenter" for her 2005 album Those Were the Days).
-She went on to say that she had recorded some bluegrass and some country material for the record.
+She mentioned having recorded duets with Merle Haggard's son (later identified as Ben Haggard) and previous collaborator Joe Nichols.
+Parton also said she had recorded some bluegrass and some country material for the record.

 Release and promotion

-On Wednesday, August 11, 2021, Parton officially announced that she had teamed up with James Patterson to write a new book titled Run, Rose, Run, to be published on March 7, 2022, by Little, Brown and Company.
-She also announced that the book would be released alongside an album of 12 original songs produced by Richard Dennison and Tom Rutledge.
+On Wednesday, August 11, 2021, Parton officially announced she had teamed up with James Patterson to write a new book titled Run, Rose, Run, to be published on March 7, 2022, by Little, Brown and Company.
+She also announced the book would be released alongside a companion album of 12 original songs produced by Richard Dennison and Tom Rutledge.
 The album was released March 4, 2022, on CD, digital download, and LP.
 Parton's online store offered an exclusive marble red LP, while Barnes & Noble, Target, Walmart, and Talk Shop Live offered opaque blue, clear green, peach, and violet LPs, respectively.
 Target stores also offered a CD edition containing an exclusive bookmark.
 Jeni's Splendid Ice Creams offered an exclusive digital version of the album containing one bonus track, "Rose of My Heart" (which was originally released in March 2009 as a bonus track on the Collector's Edition of Parton's 2008 album Backwoods Barbie sold at Cracker Barrel).